Ventricular tachycardia (VT) may be classified as:

 - Monomorphic or polymorphic – Morphology of all QRS complexes is the same in monomorphic VT, whereas beat-to-beat variation in QRS morphology is seen in polymorphic VT.

 Treatment varies depending on the presenting symptoms and hemodynamic stability.
 Options may include cardiopulmonary resuscitation, electrical defibrillation, or use of antiarrhythmic drugs (eg, amiodarone).
-Patients with a history of life-threatening or recurrent VT will often undergo radiofrequency catheter ablation and/or placement of an implantable cardioverter defibrillator.
+Patients with a history of life-threatening or recurrent VT will often undergo radiofrequency catheter ablation and/or placement of an implantable cardioverter defibrillator (ICD).
+Subcutaneous versus transvenous placement of the ICD is under study.

 I47.2 – Ventricular tachycardia